 Are nursing graduates getting jobs?

-ATAR / OP for nursing
+ATAR for nursing and accredited courses

 How much money do nurses earn?

 Go to our earnings page for detailed information.